Meet RNID’s senior leaders.

 Harriet lives with her husband and three children.
 In her spare time, she is also Co-Chair of Trustees at New North London Synagogue (NNLS).

-James Abbott, Executive Director of Corporate Services
+James Abbott, Director of Performance and Corporate Services

 James joined RNID in 2019 to lead the charity’s Finance, IT and Property teams and help modernise these functions.
 His current priorities include managing our financial planning through COVID-19 (coronavirus), the implementation of our new technology strategy, and reviewing the way we use our office space to embrace agile working.

 All of this helps makes sure that our charity is in the strongest possible position to improve the lives of the 12 million people in the UK who are deaf or have hearing loss or tinnitus.